LumiNet: Latent Intrinsics Meets Diffusion Models for Indoor Scene Relighting: Experiment

 \subsection{Ablation Study}

+We conduct a user study with 31 participants to access the perceptual image generation quality inspired by \cite{kocsis2024lightit}.
+The metrics are: 1) relit image quality (I-PQ), which evaluates the intrinsic preservation of the relit image; 2) lighting quality (L-PQ), which evaluates the realism of the lighting; and 3) alignment with the lighting prompt (P-PQ).
+The questions in the study included the original image, the target light image, and four randomly shuffled relit images (produced by the four aforementioned methods, respectively).
+For each metric, users are asked to rank the four relit images on a scale from one to four (where a lower score is better).
+We can not compare with \cite{kocsis2024lightit} as it targets outdoor relighting, and their model is not publicly available.
+As reported in Tab. \ref{tab:user_study} we dominate the leaderboard by a notable margin, which again confirms the effectiveness of our method.

+Quantitatively, Tab. \ref{tab:FID} presents the ablation results on the variational design and CLIP filtering for enhancing the stability and quality of StyLitGAN-generated images.
+The results indicate that the variational design improves FID by 22.7\% (47.9 → 37.0), while CLIP filtering provides an additional 3.4\% improvement (37.0 → 35.8).
-Fig. \ref{fig:alblation} shows the visual ablation study.
-With the same dataset and training setting, ControlNet \cite{zhang2023adding_controlnet} (Fig. \ref{fig:alblation} - 2$^{nd}$ column) fails to achieve meaningful relighting, instead it produces an averaged color across the generated image.
-With the latent intrinsic condition (Fig. \ref{fig:alblation} - 5$^{th}$ to 7$^{th}$ column), the model can learn lighting transfer and generate effects such as turning a lamp on or off.
-However, when relying solely on the latent intrinsic condition (Fig. \ref{fig:alblation} - 5$^{th}$ column), the model fails to capture second-order lighting effects, such as reflections on a table.
-This shows the importance of fine-tuning the cross-attention layers in the model.
-The Flow-based inversion (Fig. \ref{fig:alblation} - 7$^{th}$ column), helps us clean up noisy artifacts from our \method.

-To investigate the necessity of Variational StyLitGAN for dataset generation, we removed the data generated by it.
-As shown in Fig. \ref{fig:alblation} - $4^{th}$ column, although general illumination effects can be learned from other datasets, the specific effects caused by light sources (e.g., lamps) in the scene are not captured due to the absence of paired relit images.
-This highlights the importance of the proposed Variational StyLitGAN for generating such data.
+\cref{fig:alblation} presents a visual ablation study.
+ControlNet \cite{zhang2023adding_controlnet} (2$^{nd}$ column) fails at meaningful relighting, producing an averaged color instead.
+Using the latent intrinsic condition (5$^{th}$–7$^{th}$ columns), the model learns lighting transfer, enabling effects like turning a lamp on/off.
+However, relying solely on this condition (5$^{th}$ column) fails to capture second-order effects (e.g., reflections), highlighting the need to fine-tune cross-attention layers.
+Flow-based inversion (7$^{th}$ column) reduces artifacts in \method.
+To assess Variational StyLitGAN's role in dataset generation, we removed its data.
+As shown in the 4$^{th}$ column, while general illumination can be learned, scene-specific lighting effects (e.g., lamps) are lost without paired relit images, emphasizing the importance of Variational StyLitGAN.